HyVoid/About-me/README.md

 - Make better operational decisions

 ---
+# Who These Tools Are For

+These projects are typically useful for:

+- Small business owners
+- Operations managers
+- Project coordinators
+- Compliance teams
+- Independent professionals
+- Organizations that need practical systems without enterprise software

+---
 # What You'll Find Here

 This repository serves as the central directory for all projects.